Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 Wings Over America

 The Details: This award is for dependent children of US Navy personnel, both officer and enlisted.
-Their parent needs to have served in the Naval Air Forces and can be active duty, retired, honorably discharged, or deceased.
+Their parent must have served in the Naval Air Forces and can be active duty, retired, honorably discharged, or deceased.
+The awards are for tuition and tuition-related fees for undergraduate work only and Reserve Officer Candidate Programs.

 Website for more information and to apply for this scholarship: link